soomin-kevin-sung/dotnet-flexgrid/README.md

 ## FlexGrid Template Structure

-FlexGrid is a Component that modifies the Template of the default DataGrid.
+FlexGrid is a Component that modified the Template of the default DataGrid.

 <p align="center">
   <img src="./resources/images/FlexGridTemplateStructure.png" alt="FlexGridTemplateStructure.png" />